Tour Plan

 Pick up at Podgorica airport (or other) and transfer to the hotel in Podgorica.

-On the second day, we will explore the Skadar Lake National Park, and for that, we will need a boat.
-With 280 recorded bird species, Skadar lake is one of the most important sites for birds in Montenegro.
-It is the home of the Dalmatian Pelican, and here is the westernmost population of this species.
-Glossy Ibis, Squacco Heron, Purple Heron, Whiskered Tern, Ferruginous Duck, Night Heron, are only some of many species that we can see during our boat trip.
-One of the biggest colonies of Pygmy Cormorant in the world is right here, at Skadar lake, and it is not uncommon to see thousands of them in one place.
+On the second day, we will explore Lake Skadar National Park, and for that, we will need a boat.
+With 280 recorded bird species, Lake Skadar is one of the most important sites for birds in Montenegro.
+It is home to the Dalmatian Pelican, and here is the westernmost population of this species.
+The Glossy Ibis, Squacco Heron, Purple Heron, Whiskered Tern, Ferruginous Duck, Night Heron, are only some of many species that we can see during our boat trip.
+One of the biggest colonies of the Pygmy Cormorant in the world is right here, at Lake Skadar, and it is not uncommon to see thousands of them in one place.
 In the afternoon we head south to the town of Ulcinj, where we will stay for the next two nights.

-Early start, since the best time for birding at the Ulcinj Salina is the early part of the morning.
-Ulcinj Salina was created on the site of former lagoon Zogaj, and as "zog" means "bird" in Albanian, it should give us a clue of how important this area is for birds.
-More than 240 species of birds have been registered at the Salina so far, and during the walk between salt pans, we can see Collared Pratincole, Little Tern, Kentish Plover, Black-winged Stilt, European Rollers, Common Tern, Common Shelduck, Eurasian Stone Curlew.
-Ulcinj Salina is also very important as a feeding station for birds that nest in the area that surrounds it, such as Glossy Ibis, Cattle Egret, Spoonbill’s, and Pygmy Cormorant.
-After Salina, we continue to Velika plaža (The Long Beach) 13 km long sandy beach with a belt of brackish marshes in its background.
-On the way to the beach, we will pass through the field that is home to species like Crested Lark, Eurasian Stone Curlew, and Bee-eater.
-During the walk on the beach, we can see species such as Common Tern, Ringed Plover, Gray Plover, and Dunlin.
+Early start, since the best time for birding at the Ulcinj Salina is early in the morning.
+The Ulcinj Salina was created on the site of the former Zogaj lagoon, and as “zog” means “bird” in Albanian, it should give us a clue of how important this area is for birds.
+More than 240 species of birds have been registered at the Salina so far, and during the walk between salt pans, we can see the Collared Pratincole, Little Tern, Kentish Plover, Black-winged Stilt, European Roller, Common Tern, Common Shelduck, and Eurasian Stone Curlew.
+The Ulcinj Salina is also very important as a feeding station for birds that nest in the area that surrounds it, such as the Glossy Ibis, Cattle Egret, Spoonbill, and Pygmy Cormorant.
+After the Salina, we continue to Velika plaža (Long Beach), a 13 km long sandy beach with a belt of brackish marshes in its background.
+On the way to the beach, we will pass through the field that is home to species like the Crested Lark, Eurasian Stone Curlew, and Bee-eater.
+During the walk on the beach, we can see species such as the Common Tern, Ringed Plover, Grey Plover, and Dunlin.
 It is also not uncommon to see the European Roller and Levant Sparrowhawk.

 This is a rest day and Kotor is the perfect place for it.
-You can spend it in the Old Town, UNESCO World Heritage Site, with its many churches, museums, excellent restaurants and bars, or explore the Boka bay bit more, with its charming settlements such as the baroque town of Perast, or, if you desire hights, you can take the famous 25-hairpin road to mountain Lovćen, enjoying lovely views and tasting traditional Montenegrin food and drinks.
+You can spend it in the Old Town, a UNESCO World Heritage Site, with its many churches, museums, excellent restaurants and bars, or explore the Boka Bay a bit more, with its charming settlements such as the baroque town of Perast, or, if you desire heights, you can take the famous 25-hairpin road to Mount Lovćen, enjoying lovely views and tasting traditional Montenegrin food and drinks.
 You can do this on your own, or we can arrange it for you.

 Breakfast at the hotel and transfer to Podgorica airport (or other).